0Neokun0/Git-Practice/README.md

 # bootcamp
 G.A.Technologies Bootcamp start date 26/01/2022
 Bootcamp is fun!
 It seems difficult but its fun!
+Git pull request is confusing!